branchtalk-io/backend/README.md

 start by looking at [main](modules/app/src/main/scala/io/branchtalk/Main.scala) and browsing code from there in your IDE.

+## License

+AGPL - if I cannot make money out of it, nobody else will.
+(You know where to find me).

 ## Status

 Achieved virtually all intended functionality: